Jonathan Beaulieu

-Jonathan Beaulieu (born 11 March 1993) is a French professional footballer who plays as a midfielder.
+Jonathan Beaulieu (born 11 March 1993) is a French footballer who plays as a midfielder for Championnat National 2 club La Roche VF.

 Career

 Born in Meudon, Jonathan started his professional career with Caen.

 On 27 August 2013, he made his professional debut, coming as a substitute in a 3–0 home loss to Auxerre in the Coupe de la Ligue.